wymeditor/wymeditor/docs/wymeditor_development/coding_standard.rst

 """""""""""""""""""""""

 Give variables and function **meaningful names**.
-Use mixedCase (lower CamelCase) for names spanning several words.
-“Constants” should be in all CAPITAL_LETTERS with underscores to separate words.
-Avoid the use of Hungarian Notation, instead make sure to “type” your variables by assigning default values and/or using comments.
+Use mixedCase (lower CamelCase) for names spanning several words. `Constants` should be in all CAPITAL_LETTERS with underscores to separate words.
+Avoid the use of Hungarian Notation, instead make sure to `type` your variables by assigning default values and/or using comments.

 Example: